Pizza and diabetes can be tricky to navigate, but it is possible to enjoy your favorite slice of pizza while managing your diabetes.

 - Cheese is fine of course, but it’s usually best to only use a moderate amount

+If you want pizza, eat pizza.
 Anyone living with diabetes can tell you how judgmental other people can be about pizza and diabetes (and a lot of other foods quite honestly).
 But, remember that you can eat pizza if you want to, and you can eat it how you want to as well.
 You get to decide what is best for your body and your situation.
 Don’t let judgmental looks or comments from others deter you form enjoying your food.

-Pizza and diabetes: type 1
+Pizza and type 1 diabetes

 I am a registered dietitian and have also been living with type 1 diabetes for 30 years, and I can honestly tell you I STILL have trouble dosing for pizza sometimes.
 It’s a hard food to figure out.
 That’s just a fact.
 But, it doesn’t mean you can’t enjoy it.

-Most people with type 1 diabetes will struggle with the delayed spike phenomenon that we discussed previously, so letโs look at some ways to potentially avoid that.
+Most people with type 1 diabetes will struggle with the delayed spike phenomenon that we discussed previously, so let’s look at some ways to potentially avoid that.

 *Always with your doctor if you have specific questions, or before you make any changes to your insulin dosing schedule.*

-Divide your bolus into 2 or 3 parts
+Step 1: Divide your bolus into 2 or 3 parts

 Many people choose to divide their total amount of insulin needed for the pizza into 2 to 3 parts and give it at different intervals.
 Any of these may be an option based on what you decide with your healthcare team: